 There should be no shortcut.
 Being the authentic owner of an idea or content is the only way to stand out amidst the countless sites across the web.
 Even if a topic has been discussed in a thousand articles, your new insight could be what millions of people are waiting for, so why not just share what you know?

-Google has a way of figuring out unoriginal contents, so if you want to be ranked among the top sites of your niche, then you must take originality seriously.
+Google has a way of figuring out unoriginal content, so if you want to be ranked among the top sites of your niche, then you must take originality seriously.
 Google does not only check keywords; it checks content as well.

 Eventually, when you have established your credibility and you are raking in searches, then you have made yourself influential.
 People will bookmark you; they will visit you constantly, and it is your job to sustain this influence by continuing to be relevant, updated, and original.